Monk's Dreams: The Complete Compositions of Thelonious Sphere Monk: Reception

 The All About Jazz review by Victor L. Schermer stated: "These musicians are to be congratulated for taking on the daunting task of recording all of Monk in back-to-back sessions ...
 On the whole, despite its limitations, this is a serious musical accomplishment.
 But the truth is that no one can recapture the excitement, originality, and creativity of the original Monk recordings.
 One must always return to them".
 On the same site Mark Sullivan observed: "These tracks are a sure attraction for Monk fans—along with the ability to hear all of Monk's compositions in one place—but they are not the only thing recommending this album.
-Above all else, Monk's Dream is an exemplary collection of interpretations of the compositions and playing style of Thelonious Sphere Monk—perhaps the greatest iconoclast of twentieth-century jazz".
+Above all else, Monk's Dreams is an exemplary collection of interpretations of the compositions and playing style of Thelonious Sphere Monk—perhaps the greatest iconoclast of twentieth-century jazz".

 PopMatters correspondent Will Layman observed "You've never heard Monk played quite that way before.
 There are just enough moments like that on Monk's Dreams that you can stand to face the daunting task of hearing one man's version of every last Monk tune.
 Projects like this, of course, can inspire admiration more than passion.
 The desire to listen to the whole set at once is going to be rare, but the material is programmed with enough joy and intelligence that every disc is a stand-alone greatest hits package, with familiarity, variety, and just enough surprises".

 In JazzTimes, Dan Bilawsky wrote: "The fact that these men had the stamina and discipline to accomplish such a feat in such a concentrated amount of time is a marvel in and of itself.
 And that’s to say nothing of the quality of what they created, which is incredibly high, and the level of respect within it, which runs deep.
 Walking a careful line, Kimbrough and his companions never obscure the master’s truths, muddy his language, or attempt to erect a revisionist playground.
 Fidelity is a foremost concern, as melodies, harmonies, and shape are largely honored.
 Kimbrough even adopts a more percussive touch than usual, hewing closer to Monk’s mannerisms.
 But that doesn’t mean creative thought is suppressed.
 This is anything but mundane Monk".

 Jazz Journal's Andy Hamilton wrote: "Kimbrough’s own playing is outstanding, on occasion approaching Monk’s attack, and always aiming at the cool, compositional logic of his improvisations. ...
 My only cavil is that at least some of the time, the piano is slightly out of tune – not something that seriously mars a really excellent release".